 And right from that revelation, we get whisked into a three-parter by Mark Waid and Mike McKone.
 Spidey’s dealing with the fallout of being gone so long and JJJ’s recent appointment as mayor, so he decides to take the fight to City Hall the best way he knows how: as Spider-Man.
 He goes on a 24/7 Spider-Man binge, stopping crime and helping people.
-His popularity shoots through the roof, and so does Jonah’s temper, with the new mayor employing a special kill squad to nab the Web-Slinger.
-Spidey prevails, however, despite the toll being a hero 24/7 has on him.
+His popularity shoots through the roof, and so does Jonah’s temper, with the new mayor employing a special kill-squad to nab the web-slinger.
+Spidey prevails, however, despite the toll being a hero 24/7 takes on him.

 May's Marriagesview quiz statistics

 Finally, we have the debut of a new Vulture, a dark red one instead of Adrian Toomes’ green.
 And this guy’s actually more vulture-like, literally preying upon the weak and slow of the criminal underworld.
 He also has acidic vomit, but I don’t think that happens in the animal kingdom.

 He and Spidey go toe-to-toe a few times, and Spidey learns to evade his acidic spew and, in a rare moment of anger, breaks the guy’s arms.
 Why?
 Because he spots Norman Osborn watching him, and hatred for his greatest enemy drives him a bit cuckoo for a moment.
 This new Vulture is an intriguing character, and we’ll learn more about him down the line.
 Currently, he’s dead, so it feels like a bit of a waste, but Waid uses him well.